 Ours is a competitive grant award process.
 A committee of HIHumanities Board members—with expertise in the humanities and diverse connections to multiple islands—discusses and ranks all applications within a review period, and makes a recommendation to the full Board for review and final approval.
 Full Board meetings are normally held in March, July, and December of every year.

-Unique Entity Identifier (UEI) and System for Award Management (SAM)
+Organization’s Unique Entity Identifier (UEI) and System for Award Management (SAM)

-For our Public Humanities Grants—Humanities Leader
+For our Public Humanities Grants—Humanities Leadership

-A strong humanities project should include project personnel that provides guidance, rigor, and analysis, to develop a public program with depth, context, and complexity (i.e., multiple perspectives, connection to larger history, etc.).
+A strong humanities project should include project personnel that provides guidance, rigor, and analysis, to develop a public humanities program with depth, context, and complexity (i.e., multiple perspectives, connection to larger history, etc.).
 The Project Director can also be the Humanities Leadership.
 At least one Humanities Leadership name and a letter of commitment explaining their support, role, and commitment is required.